erik-451/erik-451.github.io/_posts/2022-03-21-CSRF-Attacks.md

 toc: false
 tags: [ Web, Bug Bounty, Payloads ]
 ---
-CSRF attacks (Cross-site request forgery) or cross-site request forgery is a type of malicious exploit that aims to perform unauthorized operations that will be executed by a user that the website trusts.
+CSRF attacks (Cross-site request forgery) is a type of malicious exploit that aims to perform unauthorized operations that will be executed by a user that the website trusts.

 # Table of Contents
 1. [CSRF vulnerability without defenses](#CSRFwithoutDefenses)